The Vitality Lab

 The pilot and what we’re building towards

 We are currently seeking funding to deliver an initial pilot with a local secondary school in Barnet.
-The programme builds on earlier pro-bono support from Health Coaches Academy through its charitable arm (RIO), including access to trained health coaches and programme support.
+The programme builds on earlier pro-bono support from Health Coaches Academy through its charitable arm, including access to trained health coaches.

 The pilot will allow us to: